denis-beurive/git/README.md

     new file mode 100644
     index 0000000..e69de29

-If you are just interested by the files associated with thus commit:
+If you are just interested by the files associated with a commit:

     git show --pretty="" --name-only <commit SHA>